thewh1teagle/phonikud/README.md

 ## Credits

 Special thanks ❤️ to [dicta-il](https://huggingface.co/dicta-il/dictabert-large-char-menaked) for their amazing Hebrew diacritics model ✨ and the dataset that made this possible!

+Huge thanks to [Oron Kam](https://www.linkedin.com/in/oronkam/) for helping with training the best Hebrew Whisper IPA so far! 🙌